 Although you may find it difficult to talk to creditors and other organisations about money issues when you are unwell.
 You might find it easier and have more confidence if you know more about the various laws and guidance that are there to protect you, and offer you more support to you if you are vulnerable or suffering with your mental health.

 The Equality Act 2010

 The Equality Act protects people from discrimination in society.
 You can be protected under the Equality Act if you have a mental health condition and are classed as disabled.
-This means organisations like the Department for Work Pensions (DWP) and Her Majesty's Revenue and Customs (HRMC) may have to consider making ‘reasonable adjustments’ because of your mental health.
+This means organisations like the DWP and HMRC may have to consider making ‘reasonable adjustments’ because of your mental health.
 This might mean providing extra support to help you claim a benefit, or taking your condition into account if you struggle to keep appointments.

 If you are in work and have a mental health condition your employer also has a duty to make ‘reasonable adjustments’.
 This could mean things like changing your hours, providing extra support to manage workload or making changes to the workspace.
 If you are applying for a job this also applies to potential employers.

 Credit Debt, Banks, Loans, Overdrafts

 The Financial Conduct Authority (FCA) is now responsible for regulating firms that provide financial products like banks, payday lenders and credit card companies.
 The FCA Consumer Credit Sourcebook (CONC) Chapter 8 includes rules and guidance on how customers should be treated.
 The FCA rules say that all firms must have specific policies and procedures for dealing with vulnerable customers who fall behind with payments, this includes people with mental health difficulties.